NxtGen-Arena/SFDCDev401/Documentation/Apex/Apex-Core-Concepts.md

 - In Apex Classes are fundamental units of code that define the behavior of objects.They encapsulate data and methods to operate on that data.
 Apex classes are stored and executed on Salesforce servers.
 Class can implement Interfaces and can be extended.

 Classes Consists of:
+  * Class Body: Actual code of the class.
+Statements to be executed
   * Access Modifiers: Decides who can access the class
   * Variables: Store the specific data temporary within class and method.used to specify state of an object, such as the object Name and Type.
-Since these variables are associated with a class and are
-    members of it, they are commonly refered to as **member variables**.
+Since these variables are associated with a class and are members of it, they are commonly refered to as **member variables**.
   * Methods: Process the business logic using I/P parameters and returns void or results.
   * Constructors: First entry intializers for classes.